 The Group encourages employees to re-use paper and conserve paper by printing double sided to the extent practicable.
-During the year, the Group used a total of approximately 75 kg (2019: 200 kg) of print paper in its normal business operation.
-The comparative figures (which cover a period of 6 months from 1 July 2019 to 31 December 2019 for the Group's offices located in the UK and the US and a period of 2 months from 1 November 2019 to 31 December 2019 for the Group's office located in Hong Kong) for the paper use are not entirely comparable to those of the current year.
+During the year, the Group used a total of approximately 102 kg (2020: 75 kg) of print paper in its normal business operation.